 I felt good heading out from Los Osos.
 I’d had an enjoyable rest the night before and kept thinking that the worst of it all had past….ah, blissful ignorance!

 The muscles were a bit stiff going as they always are after a rest day.
-It felt great when we went up and over a hill and were hit by beautiful coastline and rows of perfect streets.
-Now this is how I pictured California!
+It felt great when we went up and over the hill and were hit by a beautiful coastline and rows of perfect streets.
+Now, this is how I pictured California!

 Witnessing a crime

 I stopped at the top of a street to take a picture of the view.
 2 young men left the house just to my left heading towards their car.
 I turned to look because I wanted to see what sort of person lives in a house like this.
 Hmmm….that’s not what I was expecting!!
 Tracksuit bottoms and retro bomber jackets?!